Trentino Booking Booking

 Rules for mountain walks:

-• The accessibility of routes in a mountain environment is closely linked to the contingent conditions and therefore depends on natural phenomena, environmental changes, and weather conditions.
-For this reason, be well informed about the route and its conditions before you start.
-You can do this by contacting the Information Office closest to you;
+• The passability of routes in a mountain environment is strictly linked to current conditions and therefore depends on natural phenomena, environmental changes, and weather conditions.
+For this reason, inform yourself well about the route and its conditions before setting out.
+You can do this by contacting the nearest Information Office;

-• If you plan to reach a mountain hut or refuge, make sure they are open and, if you intend to stop to eat or sleep, call them in advance to book;
+• If you plan to reach an alpine hut or refuge, make sure they are open and call in advance to book if you intend to stop for food or accommodation;

 • Leave information about your itinerary and always carry your mobile phone;

-• Never abandon waste at high altitude and, if possible, avoid leaving it at the refuges or mountain huts you visit;
+• Never leave waste in the mountains and, if possible, avoid leaving it at the huts or alpine farms you visit;

-• If you spot wild animals along the route, we invite you to stay on the path you are following, do not get too close, do not shout, and keep your dog on a leash to avoid it instinctively chasing them and scaring them.
+• If you encounter wild animals along the route, we invite you to stay on the path you are following, do not get too close, do not shout, and keep your dog on a leash to prevent it from instinctively chasing and frightening them.

 Starting point